-Dynamic compaction is a ground improvement technique that densifies soils and fill materials by using a drop weight.
-The ground is subjected to repeated surface tamping using a heavy steel and concrete weight.
-Typically the tamper weighs between 5 and 10 tonnes, dropping in free fall from heights of up to 10 metres.
-The tamper is dropped a set number of times on a grid pattern over the site to form a pass.
-Two or three passes may be required on a site, dependent on soil type and condition.
+The ground will be subjected to repeated surface tamping using a heavy weight from a significant height.
+The weight and height of pounding depends on the desired degree of compaction.
+The pounder is dropped a set number of times on a grid pattern over the site to form a pass.
+Several passes may be required on a site, dependent on soil type and condition.
 The imprints formed at each drop position are infilled with granular material after each pass.

 Typically, in situ testing by borehole or static cone penetrometer, allied with measurement of print volume and site surface settlement is performed during the dynamic deep compaction.